 How to Get Capital for Your Foodstuff Business

-The best way start your foodstuff business in Nigeria is to self fund the business yourself but if you don’t have such capital at hand and you really need helping hands make sure you borrow the money from reliable people you know will not disturb you about the money on regular basis.
+The best way to start your foodstuff business in Nigeria is to self-fund the business yourself but if you don’t have such capital at hand and you really need helping hands make sure you borrow the money from reliable people you know will not disturb you about the money on regular basis.

 It is one thing to borrow capital to start a business in Nigeria it’s another thing to be able to sleep at night without worrying that one day your debtor might want your head (figuratively).